Jesús Vázquez (television presenter)

 Jesús Vázquez Martínez (born 9 September 1965) is a Spanish television presenter.
-In 2008 he became the first Spaniard to be selected as a Goodwill Ambassador for the UN Refugee Agency.
+In 2008, he became the first Spaniard to be selected as a Goodwill Ambassador for the UN Refugee Agency.

 Biography

 Vázquez was born in Ferrol, Galicia.
 He moved to Melilla, where he joined as an undergraduate at the local Veterinary School; however, before he could complete his studies he moved to Madrid.
-In this period he worked as model.
+In this period, he worked as a model.

 Vázquez rose to fame in the early 1990s as the host of two television shows aimed at the teenage audience aired on Telecinco: La quinta marcha (1990-1991), which he hosted alongside Penélope Cruz, and Hablando se entiende la basca (1991-1993).
-In this period he starred in the film Aquí el que no corre, vuela.
-(1992), directed by Ramón Fernández and produced by Telecinco, along with Alfredo Landa, Arturo Fernández, Arancha del Sol and Natalia Estrada.
-In 1993 he ventured into singing with the album A dos milímetros escasos de tu boca, which achieved a Gold Record certificate; however, his music career did not have continuity.
+In this period, he starred in the film Aquí el que no corre, vuela.
+(1992), directed by Ramón Fernández and produced by Telecinco, along with Alfredo Landa, Arturo Fernández, Arantxa del Sol and Natalia Estrada.
+In 1993, he ventured into singing with the album A dos milímetros escasos de tu boca, which achieved a Gold Record certificate; however, his music career did not have continuity.

-In 1998 Vázquez presented A propósito, on Canal Sur and the game show with celebrities Gente con chispa, aired on regional televisions.
+In 1998, Vázquez presented A propósito, on Canal Sur and the game show with celebrities Gente con chispa, aired on regional televisions.
 In 2000, he hosted the short-lived late night show La central on Antena 3, cancelled due to poor ratings.
 In 2001, he was hired by Telemadrid to host talk show Ésta es mi gente.
 In 2002, he combined this work with presenting talent show Popstars: Todo por un sueño on Telecinco.